StrangeClone/SSequel/description.md

-# Ideas for Stelaris II

-*typo in the name is for the coyright (just in case)*

-This is a fan-made list of ideas of an hypothetical Stellaris 2.
+# Idea a for a sequel of a famous sci-fi game

+This is a fan-made open source game ispired by Stelaris (typo is for the copyright).
 It's been written with this concept in mind: a game that "feels" like Stellaris but has different, more realistic, gameplay.

 Notable features:
 - with pops, we consider their actual number and a mathematically correct distribution to model natality and mortality